 You can find it here.

-- Don’t want the bright colours or flashy branding distracting during a wedding?
+- Don’t want the bright colors or flashy branding distracting during a wedding?
 The Induro Stealth series has an all black design, with a lighter gray name on the side, making it a more inconspicuous tripod.

 - With a carbon fiber design, the Induro Stealth is a sturdy option that doesn’t get crazy heavy, weighing just over four pounds.